Dynamical friction in dark matter spikes: corrections to Chandrasekhar's formula: Effect on the binary orbit

-Assuming that the gravitational potential $\Phi$ is dominated by the central SMBH and neglecting the effect of the surrounding particles we can write $\Phi\approx-G M_{\bullet}/r$.
-Eddington's formula then uniquely leads to the following distribution function of the field-star velocities \citep{2013degn.book.....M}
+Assuming that the gravitational potential $\Phi$ is dominated by the central IMBH and neglecting the effect of the surrounding DM particles we can write $\Phi\approx-G M_{\bullet}/r$.
+Eddington's formula then uniquely leads to the following distribution function of the DM particle velocities \citep{2013degn.book.....M}

-where $\upsilon_{\star}$ is the star velocity, $\upsilon_{c}=\sqrt{GM_{\bullet}/r}$ is the circular velocity and the normalization corresponds to unit total number.
-We employ the distribution function to calculate the effect of dynamical friction on the orbit an inspiraling object.
-We consider circular binaries, but also look at the effect of dynamical friction on the orbital eccentricity.
+where the normalization corresponds to unit total number.
+We employ the distribution function to calculate the effect of dynamical friction on the orbit of the inspiraling BH.